UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 - is 4 years old or newer at the start of the program
 - uses English as the default language

+##### Free Windows 10 Education edition for UBC students

+Before starting the installation process, in the case that your Windows 10 version is only the Home edition, UBC students may be eligible for a free upgrade to Windows 10 Education edition.

+This is distributed through [Onthehub.com](https://onthehub.com/download/free-software/windows-10-pro).

+On the bottom of the page you would need to find the school **University of British Columbia** and for the department select **University of British Columbia - Faculty of Applied Science**.

+You will then need to log in through your CWL in order to obtain the product key for the Education edition.

+In order to apply the key to your Windows 10 Computer click on Start and search for **settings**.
+In the **settings**, search for **activation** and click on **change product key**.
+Type in the product key you obtained from Onthehub and the process should start automatically.
+If you are worried at all about data loss, try to back up your computer ore important files before starting this process.

 ## Table of Contents
 - [GitHub](#github)
 - [Git](#git)